simoneldevig/react-native-static-server/README.md

 ```ts
 server.port: number;
 ```
-**Readonly** property, it holds the port used by the server.
+Readonly property.
+It holds the port used by the server.
 Initially it equals the `port` value provided to [constructor()], or 0 (default value), if it was not provided.
 If it is 0, it will change to the automatically selected port number once the server is started the first time.
 The selected port number